ViaxCo/news-app/README.md

 This app displays a news feed of various articles and each article has a section for comments.
 Built using NextJS, Mobx, Firebase Firestore and [Currents API](http://currentsapi.services/) to fetch news.

+The `rt-db` branch contains the exact project built with Realtime Database.

 ## How to use

 Clone the project: